 Sustainability Promotion Structure

 Implementing Sustainability Management through the Cooperation with Each Headquater

-In order to strengthen organization-wide sustainability management, the Bank assigned HQ/Unit Sustainability Officers (SuOs)to each headquarter and unit (Food & Agriculture HQ, Retail HQ, Global Investments HQ, and Risk Management Unit).
+In order to strengthen organization-wide sustainability management, the Bank assigned HQ/Unit Sustainability Officers (SuOs)to each headquarter and unit (Food & Agriculture HQ, Retail HQ, Global Investment & Banking HQ, and Risk Management Unit).

+Sustainability Promotion Structure